Financial Issues in Divorce in Virginia

 II.
 What Are the Types of Spousal Support?

 Periodic payments for an undefined duration, periodic payments for a defined duration, and a lump sum award are the three basic types of spousal support.
 A court may fashion an award based on one of these three types of support, or it may fashion an award that is a combination of two or all of these types.
 While a court is authorized to award spousal support under the Virginia Code, parties may enter into agreements that provide for different combinations of spousal support, various payment methods, and longer or shorter durations of support.
 Parties may even agree that neither party will ever have to provide spousal support to the other.
-If they agree that one party will pay spousal support that a court cannot modify the amount in the future.
+If they agree that one party will pay spousal support, or if either party waives spousal support, a court cannot modify that agreement in the future.

 A. Periodic Payments for an Undefined Duration

 A periodic payment for an undefined duration is a specific sum that an ex-spouse pays at designated intervals (e.g., monthly).
 This type of spousal support is often referred to as “open-ended spousal support” or “permanent spousal support.”
-The grand total of this award is uncertain because the payments end upon death, remarriage, or further order of the court.
+The grand total of this award is uncertain because the payments end upon death, remarriage of the spouse receiving support, and may end if the recipient spouse cohabits in a marriage-like relationship for a year or more, or further order of the court.
 A court is most likely to award this type of support in a marriage of a long duration or when the more financially dependent spouse has a limited ability to enter or re-enter the workforce.

 B. Periodic Payments for a Defined Duration